davidjosearaujo/dissertation/docs/CableLabs/A Comparative Introduction to 4G and 5G Authentication by CableLabs.md

 ![[Pasted image 20241015161404.png]]

 **EAP-TLS fundamentally differs from 5G-AKA and EAP-AKA’ in its trust establishment between a UE and the network**, i.e., it uses a different a trust model.
-In EAP-TLS, mutual authentication between a UE and a 5G network is obtained primarily based on the mutual trust of their public key certificates, acknowledging that TLS with a PSK is possible but is rarely used except for session resumption.
+In EAP-TLS, **mutual authentication between a UE and a 5G network is obtained primarily based on the mutual trust of their public key certificates**, acknowledging that TLS with a PSK is possible but is rarely used except for session resumption.
 In AKA-based methods, such trust is based solely on a symmetric key shared between a UE and the network.

+Such a fundamental difference is significant in that EAP-TLS removes the need to store a large number of long-term keys in the home network (e.g., in UDM), thus reducing operational risks in the life cycle of symmetric key management.
+On the other hand, EAP-TLS introduces new overhead in certificate management, such as certificate issuance and revocation.